My name is Bob Monteleone - How are ya?

 So this was quite an honor.
 Black Market are in the Detroit Hall Of Fame - so, notable is an understatement.

-The next band I joined was the (legendary!)
-LOOK featuring Dave Edwards.
+The next band I joined was The Look featuring Dave Edwards.
 Dave is one of my closest friends and my longest standing music partner.
 He is a great singer who I think should get more credit than he does.

 I left The Look in the mid-90's and began building a recording studio and found out I had the ability to produce music.
 Producing for those who may not understand the term is the art of recording the sounds of the musicians playing a composition, getting the best out of every performance and then taking the recorded music and balancing the sounds (mixing) to hopefully create an impacting listening experience!
 That is simplfying it - but you get the picture.

-Over the years I have produced Dave Edwards, The Reefermen, The Belle Islanders, Luck And Trouble,Robert Thibodeau & Diane Westin mong others and every project is something to learn from.
+Over the years I have produced Dave Edwards, The Reefermen, The Belle Islanders, Luck And Trouble,Robert Thibodeau & The Stumbling Mice among others and every project is something to learn from.

-A few years back, Dave E was making a "roots" rock and roll record.
-His manager's vision was a sound somewhat like Sam Cooke's classic album NIGHT BEAT.
-If you have never heard this record - run to iTunes and get it now.
-Anyway, I put together a band with a stand up bass player and as an experiment we recorded the album's opening song "Nobody Knows The Trouble I've Seen" note for note.
-We have never released it but it was a thrilling opportunity to kind of lay down in the footsteps of these great musicians who came before us.
+A few years back, Dave Edwards was making a "roots" rock & roll record.
+His manager's vision was a sound somewhat like Sam Cooke's classic album Night Beat.
+If you have never heard this record, get it now.
+Anyway, I put together a band with upright bass player Ken Pesick and as an experiment we recorded the album's opening song "Nobody Knows The Trouble I've Seen" note for note.
+It was nominated for Outstanding Song in the Gospel category at the following year's Detroit Music Awards.

-I am married with 2 young children - both boys.
+I am married with 2 teenage boys.
 My wife April sings with me quite frequently.
 My oldest son, Coltrane, shares the stage with me quite a bit too.
 He plays guitar and he loves to perform!
 My youngest son, Miles, doesn't seem to be following in the family business as of yet - but - he is joyful, sensitive and seems to be very happy amid our chaos most of the time!

 I am a guitar teacher as well.
-One of my students, Jon Ketchum, went on to play with national acts such as Cher Llyod & Taio Cruz.
+One of my students, Jon Ketchum, went on to play with national acts such as Cher Lloyd & Taio Cruz.
 We still text each other often.

 I spend a good deal of my days either teaching or working in my studio or writing new songs...

-In late late 2012 (very late - like a few days before Christmas) we put out our first holiday record called BOB & APRIL - IT'S CHRISTMAS TIME.
-Check it out, we hope you like it.
+In late 2012 (very late - like a few days before Christmas) Bob & April put out a holiday record called It's Christmas Time Check it out, we hope you like it.

-In August, 2013, we released Nothing's Gonna Stop US, the 2nd CD from The Belle Islanders.
+In August, 2013, we released Nothing's Gonna Stop Us, the 2nd CD from The Belle Islanders.
 The Belles is our reggae project.
-The band features Black Market members' Mitch Purdy (drums & percussion), Jim Megerian (bass and lead vocals on "It's Too Hot"), Dave Edwards on vocals & guitar and April on vocals & harmnonies.
+The band features Black Market members Mitch Purdy (drums & percussion), Jim Megerian (bass and lead vocals on "It's Too Hot"), Dave Edwards on vocals & guitar and April on vocals & harmonies.
 I sing and play all the guitars and keyboards on this release too.
 When you need some sunshine - check this record out.
 WDET has been an early supporter!

 Acoustic Madness.
 Acoustic Madness is myself on guitar & vocals, Mitch Purdy on the Cajon & mandolin and Jorian Olk-Szost on upright & electric bass.

-We play about 7-10 shows a month including a couple of regular gigs like the Uptown Grille in Commerce Twp, MI (every Tuesday and one Friday a month) and the Stony Creek Roadhouse in Shelby Twp, MI (the 2nd Saturday & last Friday of every month.)
+We play about 6 shows a month including a couple of regular gigs like the Uptown Grille in Commerce Twp, MI (every Tuesday) and the Stony Creek Roadhouse in Shelby Twp, MI (the last Friday of every month).